 Do B12 Shots Expire?

-Obviously, yes.
+Of course B12 can expire.
 What in the world does not expire at some point?
-However, the actual expiration date is often way past the date stamped on the product:
+However, the actual expiration date is often past the date stamped on the vials:

 Properly stored vitamins are likely safe past their expiration date for up to two years.
 Water-soluble vitamins, such as B12 and C, are more likely to lose their potency quickly.
 Expired vitamins will not become poisonous, but rather lose their potency.
 Exceptions to this rule are if supplements are stored in wet, hot, or humid areas and produce mold.
 Moldy vitamins should not be consumed.